 Studies have confirmed that regular supplementation of DHA, found in fish roes and cod liver, may help restore fertility in infertile couples.
-However do not self prescribe cod liver oil due to it's high vitamin A content.
+However, do not self-prescribe cod liver oil due to it's high vitamin A content.

-Egg yolks are very nutrient dense and make great fertility boosting foods.
+2. Egg yolksEgg yolks are very nutrient-dense and make great fertility-boosting foods.
 They are rich in omega-3 fatty acids, choline, vitamin A and vitamin E. Choline is especially important in preconception and in the prenatal diet because it helps your baby develop a healthy nervous system.
 Researchers and medical experts are promoting adequate choline consumption, especially during pregnancy and lactation.
 Choline is essential in the healthy development of the teeth, and also the brain.
 Mothers who have adequate choline levels in their system have higher chances of giving birth to babies with good memory retention.
 Choline may also help decrease the cognitive dysfunction associated with Down Syndrome.

-Shellfish, oysters in particular, are full of vitamin D, vitamin B12, minerals such as zinc, iron, copper and selenium.
-Consuming 6 medium-sized oysters can provide you with two thirds the daily requirement of vitamin D and three times the daily requirement for vitamin B12.
-Vitamin D is especially important for women planning to get pregnant and in need of fertility boosting foods, because it helps inhibit glucose regulation, helps develop healthy bones and strengthens the uterus, preparing it for labor.
+3. ShellfishShellfish, oysters, in particular, are full of vitamin D, vitamin B12, and minerals such as zinc, iron, copper, and selenium.
+Consuming 6 medium-sized oysters can provide you with two-thirds of the daily requirement for vitamin D and three times the daily requirement for vitamin B12.
+Vitamin D is especially important for women planning to get pregnant and in need of fertility-boosting foods, because it helps inhibit glucose regulation, helps develop healthy bones, and strengthens the uterus, preparing it for labor.

-4. Liver, the not so popular of the fertility boosting foods, it may be one of the most important foods for couples trying to get pregnant.
-It is rich in folate, pantothenic acid, vitamin B12, vitamin A, riboflavin and niacin.
+4. LiverLiver, the not-so-popular among the fertility-boosting foods, may be one of the most important foods for couples trying to get pregnant.
+It is rich in folate, pantothenic acid, vitamin B12, vitamin A, riboflavin, and niacin.
 Folate and vitamin A are especially important because inadequate levels of these two have been found to cause birth defects, palate malformation and neural defects.
 Only buy organic liver.

 With increased industrialization and commercialization, the nutrient-dense diets of earlier societies have changed to nutritionally deficient fast foods and processed foods.
 Strive for a balanced and organic diet.
-Be sure to integrate fertility boosting foods into your diet and you are well on your way to a baby-making fit body.
+Be sure to integrate fertility-boosting foods into your diet and you are well on your way to a baby-making fit body.